mayankpadhi/Server-side-Development-with-NodeJS-Express-and-MongoDB/README.md

 # NodeJS, Express and MongoDB

-## Server side Development with NodeJS, Express and MongoDB
+## Server side Development with NodeJS, Express and MongoDB(Coursera)
 https://www.coursera.org/learn/server-side-nodejs/home

 I examined NodeJS and NodeJS modules: Express for building web servers.
 On the database side, I reviewed basic CRUD operations, NoSQL databases, in particular MongoDB and Mongoose for accessing MongoDB from NodeJS.
 Got an insight of REST concepts and building a RESTful API.
 Touched upon authentication and security.
 Learned about backend as a service (BaaS) approaches, including mobile BaaS, both open-source and commercial BaaS services.